 - A comparison of the arrangements in Northern Ireland against other United Kingdom jurisdictions and the Republic of Ireland;

 - Judicial Review statistics, for example, on the numbers over the last 10 years, analysed by department/public body and by type of issues being challenged, the time taken and outcomes at various stages of Judicial Review process;

 - Estimates of the cost of Judicial Reviews to individuals and departments/public bodies.
 We will also want to identify the number of cases taken by individuals entitled to legal aid.

 - A review of some individual Judicial Reviews (Case Studies) to illustrate the impact on projects/public administration and to highlight the arrangements in place to facilitate learning across the public sector.

-The C&AG intends to publish the report in June 2021.
+The C&AG intends to publish the report in Winter 2021.